Cindy McCain: Early life and education

 Cindy Lou Hensley was born in Phoenix, Arizona, to James Hensley, who founded Hensley & Co., and Marguerite "Smitty" Hensley (née Johnson).
+She has described her mother as being very much from Southern culture, while her father reflected the Western lifestyle.
 She was raised as the only child of her parents' second marriages and grew up on Phoenix's North Central Avenue in affluent circumstances.
 Dixie Lea Burd (d.
 2008), daughter of Marguerite Smith through a prior relationship, was her half-sister, as was Kathleen Hensley Portalski (d.
 2017), daughter of Jim Hensley and his first wife, Mary Jeanne Parks.
-Hensley was named Junior Rodeo Queen of Arizona in 1968.
+Cindy Hensley was named Junior Rodeo Queen of Arizona in 1968.
 She went to Central High School in Phoenix, where she was named Best Dressed as a senior and graduated in 1972.

 Hensley enrolled at the University of Southern California.
 She joined Kappa Alpha Theta sorority as a freshman, and had many leadership roles in the house during her four years there.
 Hensley graduated as a Bachelor of Arts in education in 1976.
 She continued on at USC, and received a Master of Arts degree in special education in 1978.
-There she participated in a movement therapy pilot program that laid the way for a standard treatment for children with severe disabilities; she published the work Movement Therapy: A Possible Approach in 1978.
+There she participated in a movement therapy pilot program that led the way to a standard treatment for children with severe disabilities; she published the work Movement Therapy: A Possible Approach in 1978.
 Declining a role in the family business, she worked for a year as a special education teacher of children with Down syndrome and other disabilities at Agua Fria High School in Avondale, Arizona.